steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ![](../images/pytorch-and-coreml/xcode.png)
 <figcaption>Drag the model in and Xcode will do some magic.</figcaption>

 That’s all there was to it!
-Next step was to run it, using some Swift code.
-First I make sure I’m running on iOS 11 or greater.
+Next step was to run it, so here comes the Swift code!
+First, I make sure I’m running on iOS 11 or greater.

 ```swift{4-8}
 import CoreML